-- To ensure that we can provide a high level of service, we have set up a homeowner care team to address your Tarion Deficiencies.
-See below for details. - All communication with us, to be considered official, must be in writing. - When we need to make a service call in your suite, we will email you in advance requesting access.
-Please ensure you respond as soon as possible.
-We cannot enter your unit without written consent. - After we complete a service call, we will leave a service note advising the status of the repair.
-If you are not satisfied with work we believe is completed, please advise our homeowner care team in writing within seven (7) days, otherwise we will assume that it is fine. - Only Tarion's 30-Day and Year-End Forms are official statutory forms.
-If you have a warranty issue it is your responsibility to submit these forms to Tarion on time. - Tarion's warranty guidelines are clear and it is your responsibility to understand them.
-Please ensure you have visited the Tarion website (link) which was provided to you electronically prior to your PDI.
-You can also view or download it from https://www.tarion.com/homeowners/homeowner-resources-hub.
+To ensure that we can provide a high level of customer service, we have set up a customer service team to address your Tarion Deficiencies.
+See below for details.

+All communication with us, to be considered official, must be in writing.

+When we need to make a service call in your suite we will place a customer service tag on your suite door in advance requesting access.
+Please ensure you mark the appropriate box on the tag and sign it.
+We cannot enter your unit without written consent.

+After we complete a service call we will leave a service note advising the status of the repair.
+If you are not satisfied with work we believe is completed, please advise our customer service team in writing within seven (7) days, otherwise we will assume that it is fine.

+Only Tarion's 30-Day and Year-End Forms are official statutory forms.
+If you have a warranty issue it is your responsibility to submit these forms to Tarion on time.

+Tarion's warranty guidelines are clear and it is your responsibility to understand them.
+Please ensure you have read the Tarion Homeowner Information Package which was provided to you electronically prior to your PDI.
+You can also view or download it from Tarion.com/HomeownerInformationPackage.

-E.1 HOMEOWNER CARE OVERVIEW
+E.1 CUSTOMER SERVICE OVERVIEW

 We are committed to providing you with an excellent new-home product.
 While our aim is for you to have a deficiency-free experience with us, we know that this will not always be the case.
-The role of our Homeowner Care Program is therefore to ensure that we provide you with a timely and thorough response to any issues or concerns you may have pertaining to workmanship or materials in your unit.
+The role of our Customer Service Program is therefore to ensure that we provide you with a timely and thorough response to any issues or concerns you may have pertaining to workmanship or materials in your unit.

 Our goal is to address deficiency items noted on your original Pre-Delivery Inspection prior to your move-in.
 Once you have moved in, it is our policy to deal with urgent items (such as water leaks or electrical issues) immediately.
-Other warrantable deficiencies will be addressed within a reasonable time period as defined by Tarion.
+Other warrantable deficiencies will be addressed within a reasonable time period as defined Tarion.
 Items that are of a cosmetic nature only or items not identified during the PDI or the 30-Day Form may not be accepted as warrantable concerns.
 Please refer to Tarion's construction performance guidelines available to view or download on Tarion's website.

-E.2 INSPECTIONS & 30-Day Form
+E.2 INSPECTIONS